 - It’s not primarily designed to be a daily moisturizer.

 - It can leave a white hue on the skin.

 12. Johnson’s Baby Lotion

-It’s a water-based lotion designed to be light enough for everyday use, and also contains non-comedogenic mineral oil, so it may even be appropriate for your little one suffering from baby acne.
-The formula is hypoallergenic, so it’s safe for even sensitive babies, and moisturizes for a full 24 hours.
+It’s a water-based lotion that’s light enough for everyday use and also contains non-comedogenic mineral oil, so it may even be appropriate for your little one suffering from baby acne.
+The formula is hypoallergenic, so it’s safe for sensitive skin, and it moisturizes for a full 24 hours.

 - This product is affordable.

 - It’s hypoallergenic.

 The Bottom Line